HedgehogRidingAnOwl/Audit-Tool/README.md

 ## Use the add-in project

-The add-in project that you've created contains code for a basic task pane add-in.
+The add-in project that you've created contains sample code for a basic task pane add-in.

 ## Explore the add-in code